ECON-691/quickstart-for-codespaces/TUTORIAL-PYTHON.md

    Did anything change in the previous code snippet? (*Hint*: `"ms-python.debugpy"` should have been added!)

 #### Working with Python
+7. Open the "Explorer" tab once again and open .devcontainer/postCreate.sh.
+Notice that it includes `sudo apt-get install sl` (steam locomotive).
+Type "sl" in the terminal and watch the animation!
+(Make sure you're not typing "s1" with the number one!)

 ## Additional Resources